esotericenderman/bedwars-savanna/README.md

 ## Features

+- 2-4 teams
-- 4 islands, 1 for each team
+- 1 island per team
 - Savanna biome theme
 - Acacia tree on each island
 - Coal and iron ores in the islands